jundalisay/spblist/content/en/bio/solutions/covid.md

 Some doctors think of it as a pulmonary disease, while others, as an autoimmune disorder because of its cytokine storms.
 Still others think of it as a blood disease because of the stroke that it causes.
 To them, the best preventive is to wear masks and personal protective equipment.

-> *Update May 2021: To say that vaccines are the solution is useless to those who have died waiting for the vaccine.
+{{< u u="Update May 2021: To say that vaccines are the solution is useless to those who have died waiting for the vaccine.
 For example, India is the biggest producer of vaccines, yet have suffered the most from the spike in April 2021.
-Vaccines, together with booster shots, are a workaround, not a solution.
+Vaccines, together with booster shots, are a workaround, not a solution." >}}

 The reason why Western Medicine cannot solve viruses quickly and easily is because it relies on physical observation to prove the nature of phenomena.
 This is fine when it comes to obvious diseases like clogged arteries or bacterial infection which the eyes can see easily.
 But it is useless for viruses and mental health issues, since the eyes cannot see nanometer-sized particles nor know the contents of another person’s mind.

 Western Medicine has no scope to believe in anything that is beyond the five senses, making it a kind of reverse dogma which limits its capabilities.
 A blind belief in spirits and unseen things* is bad, but blindly believing that there is nothing beyond the five senses also has bad consequences, especially if it is enshrined into health policy.

-> *Update March 2024: We have recently added a section on unseen Elementals in Bio Superphysics which have been used in India to produce real physical effects.
+{{< u u="March 2024: We have recently added a section on unseen Elementals in Bio Superphysics which have been used in India to produce real physical effects.
 We focus on the detection techniques for such Elementals using the chakras so that they can be reproduced by others.
-You can think of it as inventing a metaphysical microsope to explore the Elemental zoo.
+You can think of it as inventing a metaphysical microsope to explore the Elemental zoo." >}}